gphotosuploader/gphotos-uploader-cli/README.md

 Command line tool to mass upload media folders to your Google Photos account(s).

-While the official tool is only supports Mac OS and Windows, this brings an uploader to Linux too.
+While the official tool only supports Mac OS and Windows, this brings an uploader to Linux too.
 Lets you upload photos from, in theory, any OS for which you can compile a Go program.

-# Features:
+# Features

-- specify folders to upload in config file
+- **Customizable configuration**: via JSON-like config file.
-- upload to multiple google accounts
+- **Multiple Google accounts support**: upload your pictures to multiple accounts.
-- include/exclude files & folders using patterns (see [documentation](.docs/configuration.md))
+- **Filter files with patterns**: include/exclude files & folders using patterns (see [documentation](.docs/configuration.md)).
-- resumable uploads
-- optionally delete objects after uploaḍ
+- **Resumable uploads**: Uploads can be resumed, saving time and bandwidth.
+- **File deletion after uploading**: Clean up local files after being uploaded.
+- **Track already uploaded files**: uploads only new files to save bandwidth.
-- security: logs you into google using OAuth (so this app doesn't have to know your password), and stores your temporary access code in your OS's secure storage (keyring/keychain).
+- **Secure**: logs you into Google using OAuth (so this app doesn't have to know your password), and stores your temporary access code in your OS's secure storage (keyring/keychain).

 # Getting started